 I'm asking in a serious way.
 These guys are going through the same routine--even down to using the same words--to pick up different women every night.
 According to Sex at Dawn (quite thought-provoking--read it at once!) men generally like to do the same thing sexually but with novel partners.
 Is this the epitome of that desire expressed?
-And--this is probably hopelessly naive--but would men* be perfectly happy with new-chick-every-night relationships?
+And--this is probably hopelessly naive--but would men, with the exception of that Iron & Wine dude, be perfectly happy with new-chick-every-night relationships?
 And do most men really want that 19 year old fake boobed stripper?
 And if so, is that a natural inclination or a societal construct of what is hot?

 I'm not asking in a judgey way, I'm honestly curious.
 Are men and women really so fundamentally different?
 Because I would be completely disinterested in the new-dude-every-night scenario.
 A guy who was the physical equivalent to the blonde stripper, say, some extremely buff dude, would not be an immediate turn-on for me.
 (Unless he was wearing a shiny shirt, light up jewelry and doing magic!)
 I would care about his sense of humor, his intelligence, how his voice sounded and how my body was responding to him.
 There would have to be some sort of backstory to create/fuel my desire.
 Women?
 Is this true of you as well, or not?